reshmabidikar/slate/source/includes/_account.md

 ### Retrieve all custom fields

 Retrieves all custom fields attached to various resources owned by the `Account`.
-Assuming there were custom fields attached to various subscriptions, invoices, payments, etc., for this specific account, this endpoint would allow you to retrieve them all, or potentially to filter them by type, e.g `Subscription`.
+This endpoint allows you to retrieve all custom fields, or to filter them by type, e.g `Subscription`.

 **HTTP Request**